John Williams (equestrian)

 John Williams (born April 4, 1965) is an American equestrian, who competed as part of the US Eventing team at the 2004 Summer Olympics, winning the bronze medal.

 Williams was born in Mendon, New York, and attended the Rochester Institute of Technology's School for American Craftsman, where he graduated after studying furniture design and woodworking.
-Williams spent time after college in Middleburg, Virginia, and now resides in Southern Pines, North Carolina, with his wife, Ellen.
+Williams now resides in Floyd, Virginia.

-Williams has trained with many great eventers, including Jack Le Goff, James C. Wofford, and David and Karen O'Connor.
-Williams is also a recognized AHSA "R" Combined Training course designer, and designed the 2005 American Eventing Championship courses (novice to advanced).
+Williams trained with many great eventers, including Jack Le Goff, James C. Wofford, and David O'Connor (equestrian).

+Williams is a USEF ‘S’ licensed Course Designer and Technical Delegate for Eventing and also a licensed FEI Course Designer and Technical Delegate.
+John has designed courses throughout the US, Canada, and Central and South America.